"Of Gears and Computers"

 I was at golf camp at Oklahoma State University when Phil first called my Dad.
 It must have been a good conversation, because dad was doing cart wheels.
 Phil had informed Dad that during his research for the book, he had uncovered the original factory documentation…and it indeed did verify that Dad and I had been right all along.
 We scheduled an UAW reunion and Phil became a part of our lives.
 Phil's involvement as a content consultant and a mentor can not be emphasized enough.

 Armed with the factory documentation that previously was thought to be lost, another GM Heritage Center visit ensued.
 Enter…John Kyros.
-A photographic genius who when apprised of the new search criteria, made all the images on this site possible.
+A photographic genius who when apprised of the new search criteria, made many of the images on this site possible.
 In exchange for the use of these factory images, we agreed to build a website.
 Well…Dad agreed for ME to build a site.
-And in so doing, agreed that Miss Jamie and I would have to document all the Engineering Prototypes.
+And in so doing, agreed that Miss Jamie and I would have to document all the Pre-Production Pilot Prototypes.
 After three years of staying up past my bed time...
 General Motors recognized my work.
 Thus far, we have documented the factory history of all the Camaro Pilot Prototypes and confirmed existence of ten of these examples in person that exist today.
 You know Dad now….handshakes and eyeballs.